lydonShen/SCI-CQA/README.md

     <img src="assets/datachart.png"  style="margin-bottom: 0.2;"/>
 <p>

-SCI-CQA will be released in this Link 🔗 [SCI-CQA](Coming Soon).
+SCI-CQA will be released in this Link 🔗[SCI-CQA](https://huggingface.co/datasets/lyndons1/SCI-CQA).

-Since we are going to hold a competition using SCI-CQA, the data will be released after the competition.

-In addition, we create a **large training dataset of chart understanding**, which will be published soon.

 # ⚙️ Evaluation
 ### Testing the open source model（Use LLaVA as an example）